lokalise/lokalise-postman-collection/README.md

 # Lokalise API Postman collection

-This Postman collection contains examples of requests and responses for most endpoints and commands of the Lokalise.
-For every command the smallest possible payload is given.
-Please find optional fields in the official API documentation.
+This Postman collection contains examples of requests and responses for endpoints of the Lokalise.

 ## Disclaimer

 This is not the official Lokalise API documentation.
 Please see [here](https://app.lokalise.com/api2docs) for a complete and approved documentation of the Lokalise.

-## How to use
+## How to use?

 **:warning: Be aware that postman automatically synchronizes environment variables (including your API client credentials) to your workspace if logged in.
 Use this collection only for development purposes and non-production projects.**